Deci-AI/super-gradients/README.md

 __________________________________________________________________________________________________________

-## Deci Lab
+## Deci Platform

-Deci Lab is our end to end platform for building, optimizing and deploying deep learning models to production.
+Deci Platform is our end to end platform for building, optimizing and deploying deep learning models to production.

 Sign up for our [FREE Community Tier](https://console.deci.ai/) to enjoy immediate improvement in throughput, latency, memory footprint and model size.